 Loved by marketers yet vilified by media, millennials are at once the most popular and unpopular generation alive.
 While they’re currently the largest generation, having overtaken the baby boomers in 2019, they are likely to lose that status to Generation Z by 2026.
 However, with a population of around 80 million, millennials will continue to have a huge influence on American culture and consumption.
 Today, these early-20-to-early-30-somethings who are often depicted through negative stereotypes — entitled, parentally dependent, emotionally fragile — are responsible for 21 percent of all consumer discretionary spending in the U.S.

-And yet, despite their trillion-dollar purchasing power and higher educational attainment, millennials are economically worse off than their parents.
+Yet despite millennials’ trillion-dollar purchasing power and higher educational attainment, they are economically worse off than their parents.
 Why?
 The financial crisis remains a big part of the reason.
 Millennials have come of age and entered the workforce in the shadow of the Great Recession, which has significantly reduced their job prospects and earning potential for decades to come.
 Plus, many millennials are struggling due to financial difficulties from the COVID-19 pandemic and the resulting high rate of unemployment.

 But the millennial experience is not the same everywhere.
 WalletHub compared the 50 states and the District of Columbia to determine where this generational has thrived and struggled.
 We examined each state and the District across 34 key metrics, ranging from share of millennials to millennial unemployment rate to millennial voter-turnout rate.